reinierdevalk/abtab/README.md

 # Introduction
-AbsoLutely Tabulous (`abtab`) is a toolbox for computational processing and analysis of music in lute tablature, written in Java, Python, and Bash.
-A prototype is currently being developed within the [E-LAUTE]() project. `abtab` is extensible and multi-modular, builds on existing tools and research, and is designed as a portable command-line tool that runs on Windows and Unix-based operating systems.
+AbsoLutely Tabulous (`abtab`) is a toolbox for computational processing and analysis of music in lute tablature, written in Python, Java, and Bash.
+A prototype is currently being developed within the [E-LAUTE](https://e-laute.info/) project. `abtab` is extensible and multi-modular, builds on existing tools and research, and is designed as a portable command-line tool that runs on Windows and Unix-based (currently, macOS) operating systems.
 For more information, see [this poster](https://drive.google.com/file/d/14hKBHfRaqwZnS9KqpreFySfvTffAQ5PI/view?usp=sharing), which was presented at the 2nd International Conference on Computational and Cognitive Musicology (CCCM), Utrecht, the Netherlands, 17-18 October 2024.

 # Dependencies
+## Command-line interface
-`abtab` is being developed for macOS and Windows, in the latter case using [Cygwin](https://www.cygwin.com/), a free Unix-like environment and command-line interface (CLI) for Windows.
-If you are using Windows, it is recommended to install this CLI, or a similar Unix-emulating CLI such as the ones provided by [Git](https://git-scm.com/) or [Git for Windows](https://gitforwindows.org/).
-The remainder of this `README` assumes the usage of such a CLI.
+If you are using Windows, it is strongly recommended to install a Unix-like environment and command-line interface (CLI) such as [Cygwin](https://www.cygwin.com/), [Git Bash](https://gitforwindows.org/), or [MSYS2](https://www.msys2.org/).
+The remainder of this `README` assumes the usage of such a CLI (Cygwin).

-In order to be able to run `abtab`, you must have Python and Java installed on your system.
-The current version of `abtab` uses Python `3.12.0`; for Java, any version >= `11.0.1` will do.
+## Python and Java
+The current version of `abtab` requires Python 3.12.0 or higher and Java 11.0.1 or higher.
+Follow the instructions below to verify the installation and update or install if necessary.

-## Verifying Python and Java installation
+### Verifying Python and Java installation
-To verify whether Python (or Java) is installed on your system and its installation path on the system `PATH`, run
+To verify whether Python and Java are installed and meet the minimum required version, run

     $ python --version

-or, for Java,
+and, for Java,

     $ java -version

-If the command returns a version, you are all set: the software is installed on your system and its installation path is on the system `PATH`.
-If it returns an error or something else than a version, run

-    $ which python

-or, for Java,

-    $ which java
+If the software is installed correctly, you should see output similar to

+    Python x.y.z

+and, for Java (macOS),

+    openjdk version "x.y.z" ...

+or (Windows)

+    java version "x.y.z" ...

+If the output is a version that meets the mimimum required version, you can skip the remainder of this section and proceed [here](#installation); if it is a version that does not meet the mimimum required version, you must update the software as described [here](#installing-or-updating-python-and-java).

-If the command returns a valid path, the software is installed on your system, but its installation path is not on the system `PATH`.
-In this case, proceed directly [here](#if-the-software-is-installed-on-your-system).
-If it returns an error or something else than a valid path, the software is not installed on your system.
-In this case, proceed [here](#if-the-software-is-not-installed-on-your-system) first.
+If the output is an error or something else than a version, (a) the software is installed but its installation path is not on the system `PATH`, or (b) the software is not installed.
+In the former case, you need to locate the installation path and add it to the system `PATH` as described [here](#adding-the-installation-paths-to-the-system-PATH); in the latter case, you need to install the software as described [here](#installing-or-updating-python-and-java).

-### Note for Mac users
+#### Note for macOS users
 On older versions of macOS, the default installed version of Python is Python2.
-If the `version` command returns some version of Python2, you must use `python3 --version` and `which python3`, respectively.
+If the `version` command returns some version of Python2, you must use `python3` (and not `python`) in your commands.

-### Note for Windows users
+### Installing or updating Python and Java
+Installing and updating Python and Java is done easiest and most efficiently using a command-line package manager, but it is also possible to download and install [Python](https://www.python.org/downloads/) and [Java](https://www.oracle.com/java/technologies/downloads/) manually.

+#### macOS
+Common native command-line package managers for macOS are [Homebrew](https://brew.sh/), [MacPorts](https://www.macports.org/), or [Anaconda](https://www.anaconda.com/)'s `conda`.
+In this `README`, Homebrew is used.

+To update or install Python and Java, run

+    $ brew install python

+and, for Java,

+    $ brew install openjdk
+    $ brew link --force openjdk

+To update to or install a specific version rather than the latest, add `@x.y.z` -- e.g., `python@3.12.0` or `openjdk@11.0.1`.

+#### Windows
+Native command-line package managers for Windows, such as [Chocolatey](https://chocolatey.org/) or [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/), cannot be run from a Unix-emulating CLI -- so on Windows, you are restricted to the built-in package manager of your Unix-emulating CLI.
+Git Bash and MSYS2, for example, provide access to `pacman`, and Cygwin uses its own [`setup`](https://www.cygwin.com/install.html) tool, a package manager that is run independently of the CLI.
+In this `README`, Cygwin is used.

+To update to or install Python and Java, run the Cygwin `setup` tool.

+### Adding the installation paths to the system `PATH`
+To ensure that Python and Java are available in the CLI, you may need to add the Python and Java installation paths to the system `PATH`.
+Homebrew usually handles this automatically, but other package managers may not (the Cygwin `setup` tool, for example, does not); moreover, previously installed versions of the software may not yet have their installation paths added to the `PATH`.
+You can find how to locate the installation paths [here](#locating-the-installation-paths).

-On Windows, note that the path returned has been adapted to the Unix-style format that the CLI understands.
+Note that on Windows, the installation paths that are on the system `PATH` must be in the Unix-style format that the CLI understands.
 Cygwin, for example, uses the prefix `/cygdrive/c/` to replace the `C:/` in the Windows path -- meaning that every `C:/...` path becomes `/cygdrive/c/...`.

-## If the software is not installed on your system
-For manual installation, go to the [Python](https://www.python.org/) or [Java](https://www.java.com/) website to download the installer, and follow the installation instructions.

-Alternatively, you can use a package manager such as [Homebrew](https://brew.sh/), [MacPorts](https://www.macports.org/), or [Anaconda](https://www.anaconda.com/)'s `conda` (macOS), or [Chocolatey]() or [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/) (Windows) for installation.

-It is recommended to install the latest stable version of the software.
-Once the software is installed, proceed [here](#if-the-software-is-installed-on-your-system).

-## If the software is installed on your system
-### If the software does not meet the minimum version requirement
-If the software is installed on your system but it needs to be updated to meet the minimum version requirement, it is easiest and most efficient to do this using a package manager, as described [below](#if-the-software-is-not-installed-on-your-system).
-However, it can be done manually as well.

-It is recommended to update to the latest stable version of the software.
-Once the software is updated, proceed [here](#if-the-software-meets-the-minimum-version-requirement).

-### If the software meets the minimum version requirement
+To check whether the installation paths are on the system `PATH`, run

+    $ echo $PATH

-If the software is installed on your system and it meets the minimum version requirement, you must make sure that it is available in your CLI -- i.e., that its installation path (obtained using the `which` command, as shown above) is on the system `PATH`.
-You do this by adding the installation path to the `.bash_profile` file. `.bash_profile` is usually located in your `HOME` directory (`~/`); you can check this as follows.
+If the installation paths are not on the `PATH`, you can add them by adding them to the `.bash_profile` file. `.bash_profile` is usually located in your `HOME` directory (`~/`); you can check this as follows.

     $ cd ~/
     $ ls -a